 As required, the Needs Assessment was completed to identify long-term needs and priorities for CDBG-DR funding allocated for the 2018 Cook Inlet Earthquake Disaster Recovery.
-The Needs Assessment considered a comprehensive set of data sources from the DMVA/DHS&EM, FEMA, SBA, and other sources.
-The State of Alaska expects to amend the Needs Assessment as additional information becomes available.
+The Needs Assessment considered a comprehensive set of data sources from DMVA/DHS&EM, FEMA, SBA, and other sources.
+Due to the severe shortage of affordable housing (10,000+ dwelling units) within